Adam Cracknell: Vancouver Canucks and Edmonton Oilers

 On August 25, 2015, the Vancouver Canucks signed Cracknell as a free agent to a one-year, two-way contract.
 Expected to begin the year with the Utica Comets, Cracknell impressed at training camp and was named to the Canucks' opening night roster for the 2015–16 season.
 On October 12, 2015, he scored his first goal for the Canucks.
 Cracknell appeared in a career-high 44 games in Vancouver before he was placed on waivers and claimed by the Edmonton Oilers on February 29, 2016.

 Dallas Stars

 On July 3, 2016, Cracknell moved again, signing as a free agent with the Dallas Stars on a one-year, two-way contract.
 In his first game with the Stars, Cracknell recorded 2 points with a goal and an assist.
 On March 24, 2017, Cracknell scored his first career hat trick in a 6–1 win against the San Jose Sharks.

 New York Rangers

-Cracknell played in single game with the Stars to start the 2017–18 season before he was placed on waivers.
-On October 9, 2017, his tenure with the Stars ended as the New York Rangers claimed Cracknell off waivers.
+Cracknell played in a single game with the Stars to start the 2017–18 season before he was placed on waivers.
+On October 9, 2017, his tenure with the Stars ended, as the New York Rangers claimed Cracknell off waivers.
 After playing four games with the Rangers, Cracknell was placed on waivers on October 24 and later reassigned to AHL affiliate, the Hartford Wolf Pack.